PEZ Ends Daily Distractions Gallery

 On the business side, some advertisers have told me they prefer to not be associated with this kind of content, and it just makes sense to create content that has a broader appeal to both readers and advertisers.

-I think we can do a better job of recognizing women in cycling – which I hope will be better for both women, and the brands who choose to support us.
+I also think cycling media can do a better job of recognizing women in cycling – which I hope will be better for both women, and the brands who choose to support us.

 – Richard Pestes